Sharlikran/fsdoc/index.md

 {% include emptyline.html %}
 {% include image.html file="mysteriousstranger.png" alt="randomencounter1" %}
 {% include emptyline.html %}
-{% include paragraph.html par="I saw my second Mysterious Stranger today and I was so excited I clicked it before i could get a screen shot.
-This is what he looks like if you have not seen him.
-I'll try to get my own screen shot next time I see him." %}
+{% include paragraph.html par="I saw my third Mysterious Stranger today and finally got a screen shot and a video.
+The last two gave me over 1,000 caps.
+The last one was about 1,900 something.
+The third one was only 272.
+Can't complain though as you will see in the video.
+I now have another objective to get another Mr. Handy." %}
+{% include emptyline.html %}
+{% include youtube.html id="hxom4L7usNo" %}